Supplied homepage artwork with the article title over mountains and cloud

 Wanaka Search & Rescue - 2023 SAREX

 In November 2023, Wanaka Search & Rescue carried out a search exercise (“Sarex”) in Rainbow Valley.
-The exercise focused on the Dragonfly, aided by certain highly technical data anomalies that provided some gps coordinates of possible points of interest.
+The exercise focused on the Dragonfly, aided by certain highly technical data anomalies that provided some GPS coordinates of possible points of interest.
 Nothing however was found at the coordinates provided.
-Expert interpretation of the technical data is still under evaluation, but in retrospect the preliminary feeling is that the supplied data anomalies may have been derived just from natural features such as large buried boulders.
-The exercise on the day well illustrated the considerable challenges with ground searching in that terrain.
-The steep slopes contain hazardous watercourses and much of the area is not for amateurs to attempt to traverse.

 Conclusions

-All of the evidence, taken as a whole and by reasonable elimination, consequently point to it being debris from the Dragonfly.
-Additionally, a strong possibility exists that whatever remains of this aircraft and its five occupants may well still lay hidden, under difficult to access tree canopy, in an area now reasonably defined and coincidentally or not adjacent to the 2023 Sarex area.
-The acceptance of what are two separate reliable reports - that of Duncan’s 1972 “wing”, and in 2004 the Greenlees party’s wood, and taking into account Gibson’s 1963 sighting of something shining and viewable from the valley floor, with two broken tree tops, all would tend to support the scenario of a likely progression from the rough direction of Sisyphus, down into trees.
+All of the evidence, taken as a whole and by reasonable elimination, consequently provides a plausible likelihood that this is debris from the Dragonfly.
+Additionally, a strong possibility exists that what remains of this aircraft and its five occupants may well lay hidden under difficult to access tree canopy, possibly within the area now reasonably defined and coincidentally or not adjacent to the 2023 Sarex area.

-Over a period of 63 years there have been no reports providing verifiable or reasonably assessable evidence of a flight termination anywhere other than in this area.
+Again, any acceptance of the Mayday report would have to indicate a survivable crash, not catastrophic, and most likely into trees.
+The acceptance of what are two separate reliable reports - that of Duncan’s 1972 “wing”, and in 2004 the Greenlees party's timber section, and taking into account Gibson’s 1963 sighting of something shining and viewable from the valley floor, with two broken tree tops, all now tend to support the scenario of a possible progression from the rough direction of Sisyphus, down into trees.
+Over a period of 64 years there have been no reports providing verifiable or any other reasonably assessable evidence of a flight termination anywhere other than in this area.
 From all of the various individual inputs provided and now described here, none negate this scenario.
 Instead, all have, perhaps tellingly, built to support it.